adegard/markdown-cv/index.md

 Technical Sales & Application Manager

-- DEC's promotes VOC abatement solutions (solvent recovery by activated carbon adsorption), allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
+- DEC's promotes VOC abatement solutions (solvent recovery by activated carbon adsorption/desorption), allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
 The systems are mainly used for chemical, pharmaceutical industries and also for flexible packaging industry.
 - I am responsible for representing the company and its products to the market Customers: preparing project feasibility, preliminary layout, proposal calculation defining pricing strategy and writing related contractual document.
 - I'm directly involved in commercial negotiation with Customers.
 - To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East.